micahamd/psych_exp_generator/README.md

    - Configure general parameters (timing, colors, trial count)
    - Set fixation point options and background colors

-2. **Stimulus Configuration**:
+2. **Variable Categories and Stimulus Configuration**:
-   - Enter stimuli in the text area using comma separation
-   - Use brackets for sequential presentation: `[apple, corn]`
-   - Use parentheses for concurrent presentation: `(apple, corn)`
+   - Click "Define Variables" to create variable categories
+   - Add categories and values for your stimuli
+   - Use the "Delete Category" button to remove unwanted categories
+   - Use the "Switch Category" button to quickly navigate between categories
-   - Include image files by name: `apple.jpg` (place in same directory)
+   - Include image files by adding the appropriate extension (.jpg, .png, etc.)
+   - Use the sequence builder to arrange stimuli in your experiment

 3. **Response Configuration**:
    - Set the primary response key (default is SPACEBAR)